James Slater, 81 of Battle Lake died Friday, July 2, 2021, at Sanford Health in Fargo.

 Funeral Service: 11 AM, Thursday, July 8, 2021, St. Paul’s Lutheran Church in Henning.

 Visitation: Wednesday from 4 to 7 PM, with a 6:30 PM Prayer Service, at Glende-Nilson Funeral Home in Battle Lake and one hour prior to the service at the church.

 Funeral Home: Glende-Nilson of Battle Lake.

-To send sympathy gifts to the family or plant a tree in memory of James Harold Slater, please visit our tribute store.
+To plant a beautiful memorial tree in memory of James Harold Slater, please visit our Tree Store.